How Do Coconuts Grow?

 (Not to Mention People!)

-• A green shoot, the radicle, shows itself: beginning the coconut tree's trunk.
+• A green shoot shows itself: beginning the coconut tree's trunk.

 • Soon the root appears!
 Over the next month or so, the coconut seed sends out more roots.
 Anchoring itself into the ground.